Hi, I’m Edie.

 Do you drink coffee?

 Yes, but I’ve gone through seasons of my life where I don’t.
 During pregnancy, it made me nauseous, so I switched to matcha.
 I also didn’t drink coffee while I breastfed (but it is generally considered safe).
 These days, I typically drink coffee with a meal, as well as add non-dairy creamer and collagen to aid in blood sugar regulation.
-I love Cosecha Del Sur coffee and Momme Coffee.
+I love Purity Coffee.

 What is your relationship like with exercise?

-Intuitive!
+Intuitive.
 Given the demands of running a business and raising a toddler, I have very short windows to exercise.
-I gravitate towards short jogs or strength training for 20-30 minutes via my Peloton, but chasing around my little boy is no easy feat.
-Read more about my exercise journey, here.
+I gravitate towards strength training for 20-30 minutes via my Peloton, walking / jogging, and the occasional spin class.
+Read more about how to sync exercise with your menstrual cycle, here.

 What supplements do you take?